asvyazhin/CSS-guideline/README.md

 ## Line breaks

-Line breaks in CSS used for the visual distinction.
-Recommended to use indentation in 1 blank line break between the declarations.
-When you need more visual differentiation is allowed to use 2 blank line breaks.
+Line breaks in CSS are used for visual distinction.
+It’s recommended to use indentation and a line break between the declarations.
+When you need more visual differentiation, use 2 blank line breaks.

 For example: